matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 $ ln -s /usr/local/go/bin/go /usr/bin/go
 ```

-After these, your can check your golang version with go version.
+After these，your can check your golang version with go version。

 ### 3. Build and run your own MatrixOne

-You can get the code from <https://github.com/matrixorigin/matrixone>.
+You can get the code from <https://github.com/matrixorigin/matrixone>。
-After download with git clone command, then run the these commands to run MatrixOne instance in the diretory of matrixone.
+After download with git clone command，then run the these commands to run MatrixOne instance in the diretory of matrixone。

 ```
 $ make config